Provision of procedural advice and programming services.

 To meet the requirements of senators and others, the Table Office publishes the Senate's principal parliamentary documents online—both on the Senate website and through the parliamentary information database—and in hard copy.

 The Notice Paper—the formal agenda of Senate proceedings—provides essential information on current and future business of the Senate and on committee matters.
-A full Notice Paper, comprising on average 210 pages, was published online for each sitting day and was also printed on the first day of the autumn and spring sittings.
-A printed Notice Paper—an abridged version averaging 58 pages—was published before each sitting day.
-The Notice Paper expands during the course of each Parliament as unfinished business accumulates and the number of unanswered questions on notice increases.
-During the previous reporting period, the full online version averaged 156 pages.
+Two versions of the Notice Paper were published before each sitting day: an abridged printed version, averaging 43 pages, and a 'full' online version.
+The Notice Paper expands during the course of each parliament as unfinished business accumulates and the number of unanswered questions on notice increases.
+At the close of the Forty-first Parliament, the full online version was around 200 pages.

 Informal records and statistics

-The office has produced the Dynamic Red as an in-house publication for three years and, in May 2006, completed a project to publish it on the Senate website for external users.
-The Dynamic Red provides real-time information on the progress and outcomes of business on each sitting day.
-This assists senators, parliamentary staff, government departments and agencies, and the general public to monitor Senate proceedings.
-Web usage statistics show that the application has established a solid external audience.
+The office has produced the Dynamic Red as an in-house publication for four years and on the Senate website for external users for two years.
+Conceived as an online version of the Senate's Order of Business (the 'Red'), the Dynamic Red provides real-time information on the progress and outcomes of business on each sitting day.
+This assists senators, parliamentary staff, government departments and agencies, and the general public, to monitor Senate proceedings.
+The publication continues to be used by a wide audience, and the addition of an email address has enabled users to contact the author directly with inquiries and comments.

 Statistical summaries of business conducted by the Senate were produced after each sitting week.
 A more comprehensive set of statistics was also maintained online, providing timely access to the most commonly sought statistics on the work of the Senate.
-Staff also produced two volumes of Business of the Senate, a publication which has for more than 30 years recorded statistics on the work of the Senate.
+Staff also produced two volumes of Business of the Senate, a publication which has recorded statistics on the work of the Senate for more than 30 years.

 The office promptly met requests for statistics from senators, parliamentary staff and other clients.
-There continued to be significant interest in statistics comparing Senate business patterns and outcomes before and after the government assumed its current majority position in the Senate.
-In 2006–07, the Table Office produced comparative statistics on matters such as:
+The change in government, predictably, led to an upsurge in requests for comparative statistics.
+In 2007–08, the Table Office produced statistics on matters such as:

-- numbers of bills and other matters referred to committees, the length and timing of committee references and the operation of the Selection of Bills Committee
+- numbers of bills and other matters referred to committees, the length and timing of committee references and the establishment of select committees

 The statistics that the Table Office compiled on these and other matters were comprehensive, accurate and timely.